 Refund resulting from a Course Withdrawal

 If you withdraw from a course or withdraw completely, your registration is subject to the university Refund Schedule policy.
-You must fill out a Refund Application, if the refund schedule allows for a refund.
+Refunds are automatically generated at the beginning the fifth week of classes, unless otherwise noted.
+You may request your refund before the fifth week of classes by contacting our office.

 Refund resulting from Title IV Aid